Liberia: Family of Government Critic Reports Death Threats

 Turay has also experienced online threats from supporters of the government and he has withheld his location over safety concerns.

-"We have your children school location and where they [live]," Johnson wrote and later deleted the post.
+"We have your children's school location and where they [live]," Johnson wrote and later deleted the post.

 "The all-time critical imam on the Weah government is [reportedly] dead.
 Our President's name is going to rest from his mouth," the post read, alongside a photograph of Turay lying on a hospital bed with oxygen tube in his mouth.
 Johnson also deleted the post.